azvoleff/so-simple-theme/about.md

   feature: bg_forest_path.jpg
 ---

-I am Senior Director of Data Science in the Moore Center for Science at Conservation International.
+I am Senior Director of Resilience Science in the Moore Center for Science at Conservation International.

 I work on problems at the intersection of climate, population, and land use and